tencentyun/intlcloud-documents/yehe_doc/域名与网站/腾讯轻联/使用指南（独立控制台）/管理中心/环境管理_intl_en.md

   ![](https://qcloudimg.tencent-cloud.cn/raw/81ed73bd794d2e55f93147bfb934e2a1.png)
 :::
 ::: Configuration
->!The **Configuration** tab is displayed only for an exclusive environment.
+**Note**:The **Configuration** tab is displayed only for an exclusive environment.
 Currently, the configuration parameters cannot be modified on the backend by default for the shared environment.
->

 The **Configuration** tab centrally displays parameter configurations, including environment configuration (environment use limits), Dataway configuration, and component configuration.
 You can modify the upper limits as needed and click **Save**.
 To restore the default value, click **Reset** as shown below:
 ![](https://qcloudimg.tencent-cloud.cn/raw/4c33ba725cb0b52864f6ec80fd2284b8.png)